AgnibhasK/Git-Assignment-_Group3/README.md

 # Git-Assignment-_Group3
-Repository created for the purpose of Group Project.
+Repository created for the purpose of Group Assignment.

 Please find below the link for the Google Slides(PPT) that we prepared while doing this Assignment.